ionic-team/ionic-docs/versioned_docs/version-v6/api/datetime.md

 `1pm`, and `23` means `11pm`.

 :::note
-While seconds and milliseconds can be specified using the ISO 8601 datetime format, `ion-datetime` does not provide an interface for second and millisecond selection.
-Any second or millisecond values provided will be ignored.
+While seconds, milliseconds, and time zone can be specified using the ISO 8601 datetime format, `ion-datetime` does not provide an interface for second, millisecond, and time zone selection.
+Any second, millisecond, or time zone values provided will be ignored.
 :::

 ## Basic Usage